Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Risks of alternative investments

 Alternative investments are generally more complex than traditional investments.
-They can also have higher fees associated with them and many aren’t regulated by the SEC, which means investors need to spend more time doing their homework and understanding the potential risks involved.
+They can also have higher fees, and many aren’t regulated by the US Securities and Exchange Commission (SEC), which means investors need to spend more time doing their homework due to the potential risks involved.

 They’re also known for being relatively illiquid compared to traditional investments, which means investors should expect to have their money tied up for a longer period.